ziadsharara/ziadsharara/README.md

 <h3 align="center">Ladies and Gentlemen, I'm Ziad Sharara</h3>
 <h4 align="center">Backend Developer | Q/A Tester </h4>
 <div align="center">Backend Software Engineer with expertise in Node.js and Spring Boot. <br/>
-  Skilled in designing and developing scalable user-centric backend solutions. <br/>
-  Experienced in Q/A testing methodologies to ensure code quality and reliability. <br/>
   Adaptable to diverse technologies and committed to continuous learning and professional growth.</div>
 <br/>